I was hit by a parked car, what's your excuse?

 Take it for what it's worth, but that was the oral history passed down to me.
 I love ska music.
 We're seeing people referencing a lot of 2nd and 3rd wave ska, and that's cool.
 It's all street-level music.
 That's why it works so well with punk rock.
 Op Ivy/Rancid carried the torch of ska/punk, and the Interrupters continue the Unity message today (saw them earlier this year, and they all were enamored with my 8 year old daughter knowing every word... she walked away with their guitar picks and Amy hugged her and gave her the hat she was wearing).

 Don't judge anyone too harshly, please, for their experience with what ska means to them.
 It has always been invitational, and life affirming.
 If it's meaningful to you, hold onto that and keep it with you.
 That was always the point: in the midst of suffering and oppression of all sorts, we find joy and beauty.
 We sing, smile, and dance.

 Annnnyway... my band is opening for the legendary Toasters on the west coast tour in February, so if you want to see what old school NYC 2nd wave ska sounds like (or a bunch of cowpunk weirdos who also make some ska sounds), I'll be there playing bari sax, keys, guitar, bass, singing, and whatever else it takes.

-More than a decade, for sure.Didn't Dammers start the label at the end of the 70s?
+I thought early 1980 but wiki says '79.Didn't Dammers start the label at the end of the 70s?

-Spotted a mention (or two) re Desmond Dekker, the Israelites tune guy, one of my favorite tunes, but my recollection is that Millie Small’s “My boy Lollipop” was a very early ska tune.
+Desmond Dekker & The Aces have a great back catalogue and I would recommend a search.
+Really soulful.Spotted a mention (or two) re Desmond Dekker, the Israelites tune guy, one of my favorite tunes, but my recollection is that Millie Small’s “My boy Lollipop” was a very early ska tune.